Russian agent Butina begs U.S. judge for mercy, gets 18 months in prison

 By coincidence, Trump addressed the NRA’s annual meeting in Indianapolis about an hour after Butina’s sentencing, drawing enthusiastic cheers by announcing the United States would abandon an international treaty regulating conventional arms sales.

+In Moscow, Russia’s foreign ministry called Butina’s sentence “politically motivated,” saying in a statement: “Our countrywoman was sentenced only because she is a citizen of Russia.”

-Prosecutors said while Butina did not engage in “traditional” spy craft, she worked behind the scenes to make inroads in conservative political circles and promote warmer U.S.-Russian relations amid persistent tensions between the two powers.
-She arranged dinners in Washington and New York and attended events to meet high-profile politicians.
+Prosecutors said while Butina did not engage in “traditional” spy craft, she worked behind the scenes to make inroads in conservative political circles and promote warmer U.S.-Russian relations.
+She arranged dinners in Washington and New York and attended events to meet prominent politicians.

 Alexander Torshin, a deputy governor of Russia’s central bank, was the Russian official mentioned in the case.
 Torshin was not charged.